catamphetamine/libphonenumber-js/README.md

 I personally wouldn't rely on strict phone number validation too much because it might get outdated:

-* First, new phone number rules are added to Google's `libphonenumber` library after they have already been implemented in real life (which introduces a delay).
+* New phone number rules can be added to Google's `libphonenumber` library after they have already been implemented in real life (which can introduce a delay).

 <!--
 * Then those new rules from Google's `libphonenumber` are updated automatically in this library (the scheduled update script introduces a small delay of 1 day, unless it malfunctions).